 Spotted drumfish (Equetus punctatus) in their juvenile state have long, ribbon-like dorsal fins that flow behind them, as they float and dance around in repetitive patterns, typically in a semi-protected nook in a coral reef.

-I immediately thought of the ribbon even in rhythmic gymnastics competitions I used to see on Wide World of Sports – even before I knew the fish is sometimes referred to as a ribbonfish.
+I immediately thought of the ribbon event in rhythmic gymnastics competitions I used to see on Wide World of Sports – even before I knew the fish is sometimes referred to as a ribbonfish.

 Occasionally found in pairs, more often the juvenile drumfish hangs out alone, and usually without an adult version in sight.